Swupel-PMS/sat-image-converter/README.md

 # GeoData to Image API

-This is a api for converting geo data to an image
+This is an api for converting geo data to an image.
+It supports different map types and dimensions, clipping and other image manipulations.
+Check out the OpenAPI doc for the full feature set.

 ## Run